 The Kapuas River is the longest inland river in Indonesia (Goltenboth et al., 2006).
-The basin is located in the western part of

-Borneo Island (Fig. 1).
-The water catchment area spreads over about 93,000 km2 (about 12.5% of the Borneo Island area, Fig.

-1), with about 66.7% of it consisting of forests (Wahyu et al., 2010).
+The basin is located in the western part of the Borneo Island (Fig. 1).
+The water catchment area spreads over about 93 000 km2 (about 12.5% of the Borneo Island area, Fig. 1), with approximately 66.7% of it consisting of forests (Wahyu et al., 2010).
 The upstream topography comprises hills covered mainly by Acrisol soils (Fig. 2), and the downstream consists of plains with more heterogeneous soil types (Fig. 2), such as Humic Gleysols (derived from grass or forest vegetation) and Dystric Fluvisols (young soil in alluvial deposits).
-The river is vital for the local communities as a source of fresh water and a transportation system.
+For the local communities the river is vital as a source of fresh water and a transportation system.